‘RHOC’ Star Tamra Judge Denies Talking Badly About Shannon Beador, Blames ‘Editing’ On Instagram

 Tamra Judge doesn’t want people to think she was speaking badly about her longtime friend and Real Housewives of Orange County co-star, Shannon Beador.

-During last week’s episode of the Bravo TV reality show, Dodd accused Judge of talking poorly behind Beador’s back when she wasn’t around; shortly after doing so, Judge fired back at her on her Instagram page by insisting that she did no such thing, blaming the allegations on editing.
+During last week’s episode of the Bravo TV reality show, Dodd accused Judge of talking poorly behind Beador’s back when she wasn’t around.
+Shortly after doing so, Judge fired back at her on her Instagram page by insisting that she did no such thing, blaming the allegations on editing.

 “It’s editing and taken out of context.
 I’d never talk bad about Shannon,” Judge explained, according to a report shared by All About the Real Housewives on November 9.